Open Researcher and Contributor ID

 Can an ORCID be created for me?

-A core principle of ORCIDs is that academics own their ORCID data.
-Consequently no external organisation can create, edit or maintain an ORCID account without the explicit permission of the academic.
+A core principle of ORCIDs is that researchers own their ORCID data.
+Consequently no external organisation can create, edit or maintain an ORCID account without the explicit permission of the researcher.

 How does an ORCID benefit me?